How to grow astilbe

 Astilbes need rich, moist soil.
 So dig in plenty of well-rotted organic matter before planting, to improve the soil – add about a bucketful per sq m (sq yd).

-Choose a sunny or lightly shaded area.
+Choose a lightly shaded area for best establishment.
 Be aware that in a very sunny spot, the foliage may scorch in high summer, and the soil is liable to dry out more quickly.

 A bog garden or naturally damp area beside a pond or stream, where the roots can access water as they need to, is ideal.
 If you don’t have any of these, that’s fine – you can plant in any soil that doesn’t dry out in summer.